-- Protect and enhance the unique cultural, recreational, and agricultural values of the California Delta as an evolving place (Public Resources Code 85020(b)). - Reduce risks to people, property, and state interests in the Delta by effective emergency preparedness, appropriate land uses, and investments in flood protection (Public Resources Code 85020(g)). - Increase the resilience of Delta communities, especially those with characteristics that make them more vulnerable to climate risk due to physical (built and environmental), social, political, and/or economic factors.
-These factors include, but are not limited to, race, class, sexual orientation and identification, national origin, and income inequality (OPR 2018). - Prioritize actions that protect the most vulnerable populations (EO B-30-15).
+- Protect and enhance the unique cultural, recreational, and agricultural values of the California Delta as an evolving place (Wat.
+Code § 85020(b)). - Reduce risks to people, property, and State interests in the Delta by effective emergency preparedness, appropriate land uses, and investments in flood protection (Wat.
+Code § 85020(g)). - Increase the resilience of Delta communities, especially those with characteristics that make them more vulnerable to climate risk due to physical (built and environmental), social, political, and/or economic factors.
+These factors include, but are not limited to, race, class, sexual orientation and identification, national origin, and income inequality (OPR 2018). - Prioritize actions that protect the most vulnerable populations (Governor's EO B-30-15).